acolomba/blackvuesync/README.md

 ## Prerequisites

 * Python 3.5+.
-* A BlackVue dashcam connected to the local network.
-Tested with a DR750S.
+* A BlackVue dashcam connected to the local network with a fixed IP address.
-* The destination directory must be on a local filesystem.
+* Recordings must be downloaded to a destination on a local filesystem.

+### Compatibility

+Tested with: `DR750S`

+Untested, but should work with: `DR900S`, `DR750S`, `DR650S`, `DR590/590W`, `DR490/490L` Series.

+Reports of models working or not other than those tested are appreciated.

 ### Verifying connectivity to the dashcam